-- 12. "Boarding house" means a building with not more than five guest rooms where lodging and meals are provided for compensation for not more than ten persons, but shall not include congregate care facilities, rest homes or convalescent care facilities, or adult family homes. - 13.
-"Breakaway wall" means a wall that is not part of the structural support of the building and is intended through its design and construction to collapse under specific lateral loading forces, without causing damage to the elevated portion of the building or supporting foundation system. - 14.13.
-"Brewery" or "winery" means an establishment primarily engaged in the and distribution of beer, ale, or other malt beverages, or wine, and which may include accessory uses such as a tasting room and retail sales of promotional products.
+- 10. "Base flood" means the flood having a one percent chance of being equaled or exceeded in any given year (also referred to as the "one-hundred-year flood").
+These areas are designated on Flood Insurance Rate Maps by the letters A or V and shall be determined using a fully developed watershed and the city's engineering department's criteria for a one-hundred-year storm. - 11.
+"Bed and breakfast" means a lodging where guest rooms are provided to guests by a resident operator for a fee by prearrangement on a daily or short-term, temporary basis.
+A breakfast and/or light snacks may be served to those renting rooms in the bed and breakfast.
+No cooking facilities are provided in the individual rooms. - 12.
+"Boarding house" means a building with not more than five guest rooms where lodging and meals are provided for compensation for not more than ten persons, but shall not include congregate care facilities, or convalescent care facilities, or adult family homes. - 13.
+"Brewery" or "winery" means an establishment primarily engaged in the production and distribution of beer, ale, or other malt beverages, or wine, and which may include accessory uses such as a tasting room and retail sales of promotional products.
 This classification allows a brewery/winery to sell beer/wine at retail and/or act as wholesaler for beer/wine of its own production for off-site consumption with appropriate state licenses.
-The tasting room and retail area can be no larger than seven hundred fifty square feet combined.
-One day promotional events may be held on site up to four times per year.
 The development may include other uses such as a standard restaurant, bar or live entertainment as otherwise permitted in the zoning district. - 14.
 "Brewpub" means a restaurant, tavern, bar or nightclub that manufactures up to one thousand five hundred barrels of fermented malt beverages per year on premises for either consumption on premises or by hand-capped or sealed containers in quantities up to one-half barrel or fifteen and one-half gallons sold directly to the consumer.
 Wholesaling shall be permitted only as otherwise permitted in the zoning district.
-All aspects of production, service and sales of alcohol beverages must have the appropriate Washington State permits.
+All aspects of production, service and sales of alcohol beverages must have the appropriate Washington State permitts.
 A brewpub is not allowed in conjunction with a restaurant that has a drive-up facility. - 15.
 "Building" is a structure built and installed in accordance with the provisions of the International Building Code as adopted by the City. - 15.
 "Building height" means the vertical distance above grade to the highest point of the coping of a flat roof or to the deck line of a mansard roof or to the average height of the highest gable of a pitched or hipped roof.
-The height of a stepped or terraced building is the maximum height of any segment of the building. - 15.
-"Building line" means the perimeter of that portion of a building or structure nearest a property line but excluding open steps, terraces, cornices, decks less than thirty inches high, and other ornamental features projecting from the walls of the building or structure. - 17.
-"Church" means an establishment, the principal purpose of which is religious worship and for which the main building contains the sanctuary or principal place of worship.
-A church may include accessory uses in the main building or in separate buildings or structures, including Sunday school rooms and religious education classrooms, assembly rooms, a common kitchen, a library room or reading room,
+The height of a stepped or terraced building is the maximum height of any segment of the building. - 17.
+"Church", see religious facility.